Digibear-io/mush-format/README.md

 ## Formatting Rules

-The rules of the game are pretty simple.
+The rules of the game are pretty simple!
 If the first column of a line isn't a comment, space or newline, it interprets it as the beginning of a line.
 If your line begins with any of the above things, it'll be removed.
 An example:

 ```
 // This line won't render